55 Fun and Interesting Facts About Bulgaria (From a Local)

 4. A Bulgarian inventor is one of the fathers of modern-day computers.
 The American-Bulgarian physicist John Vincent Atanasoff is credited with the invention of the first electronic digital computer.
 His machine was named the Atanasoff–Berry Computer.

-1. The women’s high jump world record belongs to the Bulgarian athlete Stefka Kostadinova.
-At the 1987 World Championship in Rome, she jumped the sensational 2.09 m (6.86 ft.)
-In the last 36 years, no other female athlete has even matched her exceptional achievement.
+1. The women’s high jump world record belonged to the Bulgarian athlete Stefka Kostadinova for 37 years.
+At the 1987 World Championship in Rome, the then 22-year-old jumped the sensational 2.09 m (6.86 ft.).
+This was her third time breaking the world record.
+It took almost 37 years to break her sensational achievement.

 2. Another world-record Bulgarian athlete is Yordanka Donkova.
 She competed in 100-meter hurdles.
 During her exceptional career, she corrected the world record in this discipline the whooping five times.
 Her last record from 1988 stood for 28 years, until 2016.